The case for big Fed rate hikes just got a little stronger

 "A very tight labor market got even tighter," wrote Oxford Economics' Kathy Bostjancic and Lydia Boussour.

-Futures contracts tied to the Fed's policy rate fell after the jobs report, as expectations intensified that the Fed will go bigger at next month's meeting and again in June, hiking by a half-a-percentage point each time to deal a more decisive blow to price pressures.
+Futures contracts tied to the Fed's policy rate fell after the jobs report, as expectations intensified that the Fed will go bigger at the Fed's next three meetings, hiking by a half-a-percentage point each time to deal a more decisive blow to price pressures.

 Rate futures contracts reflect odds-on bets for the policy rate to end the year in the range of 2.5% to 2.75%, with about a one-in-three chance of going even higher.
 Either way that is high enough to put the brakes on growth.